margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## The Lone Bird ##
 The bird flies in solitude across the land.
 It lifts its wings alone so gracefully.
-I'd like to be like that lone bird, unafraid to show dignity on the fence, possessed by her quiet strength.
+I'd like to be like that lone bird, unafraid to show dignity on the fence, possessed by quiet strength.
 Freely able to sail through the clouds and onto the wire alone.
-Fully loved when my heart breaks.
+Fully loved when my heart is aching.
 At peace when my words are ignored.
 Loving when I see someone new.
 Relieved that I can fly freely with love and peace in my heart, and still sing my song too.